 San Xia Bi Luo Chun, 三峽碧螺春, the “Three Gorges Jade Green Spring Swirl”.
 To make it easier to remember and since we only have one early green from Taiwan, we named it Taiwan Primeur Green.

 This tea will also be perfect as a Cold brew for the warm Spring and Summer days.
-Put 10-12 grams of tea in 1-liter chilled water, then let it steep for another 10-12 hours, filter it, and enjoy with ice or chilled as it is.
+Put 10-12 grams of tea in 1 liter of chilled water, then let it steep for another 10-12 hours, filter it, and enjoy it with ice or chilled as it is.
 Really fresh spring tea is recommended for all ages.
 We wrote about Cold brew in this article.

 Steamed gaiwan: chestnuts, edamame beans

 Tastes, feeling: at 85 degrees the scent of water chestnut, peach, lotus seed, Gingko Biloba, and the typical Maofeng greenish fresh scent, the aftertaste is long and pleasantly green, with typical notes of Qing Xin.

 Water temperature: 80-85ºC.
 From fresh, cold spring water or filtered water.

 Brewing time: 15-25…seconds